 We occasionally provide open hall at different times throughout the year.
 Students who received guests of the opposite gender must have their door open at all times.
-RA's will be monitoring the halls during open hall hours.
+RAs and the RHD will be monitoring the halls during open hall hours.